blualg/m-ovito/doc/manual/reference/file_formats/input/lammps_dump_local.rst

 a dump file column named ``BondType`` will be mapped to the standard property :guilabel:`Bond Type`.

 For standard properties with multiple components, a component name must be appended with a dot.
-For example, a dump file column named ``ParticleIdentifiers.A`` will automatically be mapped to the second component of the :guilabel:`Particle Identifiers` standard bond property in OVITO.
+For example, a dump file column named ``ParticleIdentifiers.A`` will automatically be mapped to the second component of the :guilabel:`Particle Identifiers` :ref:`standard bond property <bond-types-list>` in OVITO.
 Note that you can use the LAMMPS `dump_modify colname` command to give the columns in your dump file specific names.

 For further information on how to set up the bond property mapping correctly, see the :ref:`particles.modifiers.load_trajectory` modifier.